ugurelveren/blog/content/post/best-kubernetes-development-environment-for-large-teams.md

 ## How They Work Together

-This is where the magic happens - when you combine KIND, DevSpace, and DevContainers, you get a development environment that's greater than the sum of its parts.
+This is where the magic happens.
+When you combine KIND, DevSpace, and DevContainers, you get a development environment that's greater than the sum of its parts.
 Let me walk you through how these three tools create a seamless workflow that solves the challenges we discussed earlier.

 ### The Complete Development Flow